May Thirtieth Movement: Strikes and martial law

-On Sunday, May 31, crowds of students posted bills and demanded shops refuse to sell foreign goods or serve non-Chinese.
+On Sunday, 31 May, crowds of students protested.
 They then convened at the Chinese Chamber of Commerce, where they gave a list of demands, including punishment of the officers involved in the shooting, an end to extraterritoriality and closure of the Shanghai International Settlement.
 The president of the Chamber of Commerce was away, but eventually his deputy agreed to press for the demands to be carried out.
-Nevertheless, he subsequently sent a message to the foreign Municipal Council that his consent was given under duress.

-The Municipal Council declared a state of martial law on Monday, June 1, calling up the Shanghai Volunteer Corps militia and requesting foreign military assistance to carry out raids and protect vested interests.
-Over the next month Shanghai businesses and workers went on strike, and there were sporadic outbreaks of demonstration and violence.
-Trams and foreigners were attacked, and there was looting of shops that refused to uphold the boycott of foreigners.
-Servants to foreigners refused to work, and almost a third of Chinese police failed to turn up for their shifts.
-The gas works, electricity station, waterworks and telephone exchange became entirely run by Western volunteers.
+The Municipal Council declared a state of martial law on Monday, 1 June, calling up the Shanghai Volunteer Corps militia and requesting foreign military assistance to carry out raids and protect vested interests.
+Over the next month Shanghai businesses and workers went on strike.

+On 4 November 1925, Cai Hesen's brother, Cai Linzheng, was shot and killed while leading a workers' picket team during the Guangzhou-Hong Kong strike.

-The numbers of Chinese killed and injured in the May 30 Movement's riots vary: figures normally vary between 30 and 200 dead, with hundreds injured.
-Policemen, firemen and foreigners were also injured, some seriously, and one Chinese police constable was killed.
+The numbers of Chinese killed and injured in the 30 May Movement's protests vary: figures normally vary between 30 and 200 dead, with hundreds injured.